 Otherwise, the matter maybe referred to the special agents for criminal investigation.

-What are the Chances of Getting Audited by the IRS?
+What are the Chances of Being Investigated?

 The chance of an IRS audit is relatively low.
 While the chance of audit is generally low, it does increase for people who are in higher tax brackets.